crcn/figmark/README.md

-Use Figma designs directly in your web application in a _responsive_ way.
+Figmark allows you to use Figma designs in React code.

 ### Resources